Teenage refugee preparing for first Christmas in Hertfordshire after fleeing Eritrea

 Ten girls from the east African and Ethiopia arrived in the county in October after the 'Jungle' refugee camp in Calais was dismantled.

-They had travelled around 3,350 miles unaccompanied for more than a year, fleeing harrowing circumstances in their home countries.
+They had traveled around 3,350 miles unaccompanied for more than a year, fleeing harrowing circumstances in their home countries.

 "I knew as much as everyone else about the refugee crisis, I hadn't followed it closely," she told the Mercury.